katochnitish/katochnitish/README.md

 **Primary Research Topics**

-**Electrical and magnetic properties of the brain** -Explore electrical and magnetic properties of brain and novel contrast mechanism for future brain imaging
+**Electrical and magnetic properties of the brain**
+- Explore electrical and magnetic properties of brain and novel contrast mechanism for future brain imaging

 <hr style="border:1px solid black"> </hr>